Specy/microlp/src/ARCHITECTURE.md

   initial simplex solve share one deadline. `SolveOutcome::resume_with` uses its explicitly supplied fresh budget; LP edits use the current operation time limit. `timed_lp_call` always accumulates elapsed time, including calls that return an error.
-- A MILP's initial run and each post-edit rebuild use its `SolveOptions`; `resume_with` installs fresh time/node budgets on the retained search state.
-It preserves the configured MIP gap unless `ResumeOptions::mip_gap` explicitly replaces it.
+- A MILP's initial run and each post-edit rebuild use its `SolveOptions`. `resume_with` replaces all three per-call controls on the retained search state with exactly the supplied `time_limit`, `node_limit`, and `mip_gap` values; `None` means unlimited budgets or no gap target.
+Plain `resume()` instead passes back the options used by the immediately preceding solve or resume call.

-MIP interruption points, in loop order, are: empty open list, gap target, deadline, then node budget.
-Checking exhaustion first prevents a completed proof from being mislabeled as interrupted. `node_limit` is per search call, so every `resume` receives a fresh node budget;
+MIP interruption points, in loop order, are: empty open list; when a positive gap target is active, exact incumbent/bound equality and then the gap target; deadline; then node budget.
-the retained frontier still supplies continuity between calls.
+Checking proof conditions first prevents a completed proof from being mislabeled as interrupted or merely gap-satisfied. `node_limit` is per search call, so every `resume` receives a fresh node budget; the retained frontier still supplies continuity between calls.

 `SolveOutcome` makes answer safety structural: